supcik/academic-www/content/en/docs/customization.md

 Save your icon as a square 512x512 pixel image named `icon.png` and place the image in your root `assets/images/` folder, creating the `assets` and `images` folders if they don't already exist.

+Note that the icon might also be referred to as a _favicon_.

 {{% alert note %}}
 **For versions of Academic prior to v4.7:**